TOP OFF GRID Vanlife ESSENTIALS

-Waste water tanks aren’t quite as easy to fit inside the van, unless it’s a really big motorhome with deep double floors.
+Waste water tanks aren’t quite as easy to fit inside the van.
+Unless it’s a big motorhome which often have them in deep double floors.

 What you want to avoid is freezing in the first place, because once the water freezes, it will probably stay that way!

-We had one ski trip where we had no fresh water as well as frozen waste pipes, so we had no water for the whole 2 weeks!
-That was one big live and learn moment from our early vanlife travel days.
+We had one ski trip where we had no fresh water as well as frozen waste pipes, so we had no water for the whole 2 weeks.

 Heating the campervan is so important to keep you toasty warm and comfortable.
 To be able to have the heating on without needing to change a gas bottle every few days is even more important.